Liposome: Discovery

-Alec Douglas Bangham with colleagues Jeff Watkins and Malcolm Standish wrote the 1965 paper that effectively launched the liposome “industry”.
-Around this time he was joined at Babraham by Gerald Weissmann, an American physician with an interest in lysosomes.
-Now an emeritus professor at New York University School of Medicine, Weissmann recalls the two of them sitting in a Cambridge pub and reflecting on the role of lipid sheets in separating the interior of the cell from the exterior milieu.
-This insight, they felt, was to cell function what the discovery of the double helix had been to genetics.
-Bangham had called his lipid structures “multilamellar smectic mesophases” or sometimes “Banghasomes”.
-It was Weissmann who proposed the more user-friendly term liposome.
+Bangham, with colleagues Jeff Watkins and Standish, wrote the 1965 paper that effectively launched what would become the liposome "industry."
+Around that same time, Weissmann joined Bangham at the Babraham.
+Later, Weissmann, then an emeritus professor at New York University School of Medicine, recalled the two of them sitting in a Cambridge pub, reflecting on the role of lipid sheets in separating the cell interior from its exterior milieu.
+This insight, they felt, would be to cell function what the discovery of the double helix had been to genetics.
+As Bangham had been calling his lipid structures "multilamellar smectic mesophases," or sometimes "Banghasomes," Weissmann proposed the more user-friendly term liposome.